 Phytoplankton, better known as algae, is present in all lakes and ponds.
-While more than 30,000 species of algae are known to exist, we generally only become aware of it when it reaches nuisance levels that negatively impact aesthetics, recreation, water quality and ecological balance.
-Algae can appear in many forms and colors.
-It has no true leaves, stems or roots and reproduces by means of spores, cell division or fragmentation.
-It thrives on excess nutrients in the water and requires sunlight for growth.
+While more than 30,000 algae species are known to exist, we generally only become aware of it when it reaches nuisance levels that negatively impact aesthetics, recreation, water quality and ecological balance.
+There are many types of algae, and they can appear in different forms and colors.
+They have no true leaves, stems or roots and reproduces by means of spores, cell division or fragmentation.
+All types of algae thrive on excess nutrients in the water and require sunlight for growth.
 Luckily, new tools and technologies are making the management of nuisance algae blooms easier.

-Lakes and ponds typically contain three broad categories of algae: filamentous, planktonic, and macro-algae.
+Lakes and ponds typically contain three broad categories or types of algae: filamentous, planktonic, and macro-algae.

 Filamentous Algae